Q. Do you recommend Pet Insurance?

 Q. How much exercise should my Puppy get Daily?

 A. A Puppy needs several hours of normal running and playing each day, no forced running...jogging on hard surfaces.
-A Puppy can't develop proper muscle tone laying in a house 22 hrs a day.
-A Puppy is a lot of work and needs several hours to run play daily.
+A Puppy can't develop proper muscle mass laying in a house 22 hrs a day.
+A Puppy is a lot of work and needs several hours to run and play daily.
 It must build Muscle by running and playing in a Natural way.
 If you don't have a fenced in yard your Puppy will need lots of walking as it grows and please find a place to let it run free several hrs each week.
 Most house Dogs do not get enough exercise.
 Puppies/Dogs need Sunlight Daily.
+The only True way to get Proper exercise for a Puppy is to have 2 dogs and they will play for hours each day and get just the right amount of daily exercise if out on the lawn for the day.

 Emails vs Phone calls

-Q. Why do you not want questions through emails?
+Q. Why do you not want questions through emails or text?

 A. It's very hard to explain most things in a email.
 I want a person willing to pick up the phone and spend some time on a call if they want to talk about the Puppies or if they have questions about a Puppy they already have.
 I can explain things much better on the phone.
 I'm selling Loving Breathing Puppies....not Rocks.